WICG/attribution-reporting-api/AGGREGATE.md

 If [debugging](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md#optional-extended-debugging-reports)
 is enabled, additional debug fields will be present in aggregatable reports.
 The `source_debug_key` and `trigger_debug_key` fields match those in the event-level reports.
-The `debug_cleartext_payload` field contains the base64-encoded cleartext of the encrypted payload to allow downstream systems to verify that reports are constructed correctly.
-Additionally, the `shared_info` will include the flag `"debug_mode": "enabled"` to allow the aggregation service to support debugging functionality on debug reports.
+If both the source and trigger debug keys are set, there will be a `debug_cleartext_payload` field included in the report.
+It will contain the base64-encoded cleartext of the encrypted payload to allow downstream systems to verify that reports are constructed correctly.
+If both debug keys are set, the `shared_info` will also include the flag `"debug_mode": "enabled"` to allow the aggregation service to support debugging functionality on debug reports.

 Additionally, a duplicate debug report will be sent immediately (i.e. without the random delay) to a